Loupau38/Fake-ShapeBot-2.0/README.md

 - /spoiler : Will mark the resulting image as spoiler
 - /result : Will additionally send the generated shape codes
 - /3d : Will additionally send links to [DontMash's 3D shape viewer](https://shapez.soren.codes/shape)
+- /cb : Will draw colorblind patterns on the generated shapes

 Note : shapes with more than 4 layers and/or with more/less than 4 quadrants per layer are supported